-Evolving regulatory requirements and the pressure to deliver sustained returns have led investors to increasingly monitor extra-financial factors alongside financial performance.
-Now environmental, social and governance (ESG) factors are integrated into the investment decision-making process, to identify opportunities as well as manage risk.
-Boards and management teams are now under constant pressure to demonstrate how their strategic decisions aim to create value for stakeholders.
+Evolving regulatory requirements and the pressure to deliver sustained returns in an extremely competitive environment has led investors to increasingly monitor extra-financial factors alongside financial performance.

+For companies, on the otherhand, the challenge is to understand how each investor exercises their rights and responsibilities which are not yet homogenous.
+Boards and management teams are now under constant pressure to demonstrate how their strategic decisions aim to create value for stakeholders while reducing their negative externalities.
 Failure to effectively communicate the long-term impact of those decisions makes a company more vulnerable to threats posed by investors, competitors, and other market participants.